SerlithNetwork/Jellyfish/README.md

 # Credits:

 1. PaperMC Team
-2. Pufferfish Team
+2. Pufferfish Team, even if this is not a direct Pufferfish fork, we will use patches that make sense to use in a lobby.
-3. PurpurMC Team, even if this is not a direct Purpur fork, we do use their project setup and a couple patches.
+3. PurpurMC Team, even if this is not a direct Purpur fork, we do use their paperweight project setup.